VolantisDev/Launchpad/README.md

 There are many advanced settings available by clicking on the Settings button.
 Help text is being added/expanded but most of the options should be self-explanatory.

+# Updating Launchpad

+When there's a new version of Launchpad available, you only have to update Launchpad.exe.
+All of the other files Launchpad uses will be updated auotmatically next time you run Launchpad.

+To update Launchpad.exe, you have two options:
+1. Download the latest Launchpad.exe file from the Releases page and replace your existing file.
+1. Run LaunchpadUpdater.exe from the installation directory, which automates that process.

+Launchpad currently does not notify you when a new release is available, so make sure to check periodically.
+Update notifications are coming soon!

 ## Using Launchpad with Steam

 Launchpad was built specifically with Steam in mind!